-Let's just start this with a defInition.
-Pest = living creature - whether any mammal or insect Icide = 'the act of killing'.
+Let’s just start this with a defInition.
+Pest = organism that, at a given place and time, cause nuisance – Cide = ‘the act of killing’.

 Pesticides are chemicals designed to kill living things.
 The name literally means it.
 The Federal Health Department states that “Most of the pesticides used today are chemicals which have been developed in a laboratory by scientists and produced in factories.
 Some pesticides are quite hazardous, as they can be harmful to humans and other living things.”